 What is the connection between a pig farmer, a grape farmer and an average household?
 Ecoson's partnership with local farmers!

 Ecoson offers a transparent service that collects and processes pig manure from regional farmers, then contributes a natural fertilizer to the agricultural sector in phosphate-deprived areas.
 Additionally, Ecoson's operations generate green natural gas for local households.
-Ecoson’s processing facility is in Son (the Netherlands).
+Ecoson’s processing facilities are located in Son, Netherlands and Denderleeuw, Belgium.

 The Dutch pig farming industry in the Netherlands generates a surplus of phosphate-rich manure that exceeds restricted levels set by European and Dutch authorities.
 This same legislation prescribes that the manure be processed under strict requirements to reduce its environmental impact, such as methane and ammonium emissions.
 Together with regional logistical partners, Ecoson offers a transparent and reliable collection service for manure that also guarantees processing in line with all legislative requirements.